top of page

 Answer

-Occupational therapy at Root is playful, as children develop skills through engaging play.
-We encourage active participation from each child.
-Activities are designed to provide a 'just right challenge' tailored to each child's needs, allowing them to accumulate successful experiences and achieve their goals.
-Each therapy session is carefully planned using up-to-date evidence-based practices to support the child in reaching their objectives.
+At Root, occupational therapy is playful, with children developing skills through engaging and enjoyable activities.
+We encourage active participation from each child, offering tasks that provide the 'just right challenge' tailored to their individual needs.
+This approach allows children to build confidence through successful experiences as they work toward their goals.
+Each therapy session is thoughtfully planned using up-to-date, evidence-based practices to support children in achieving their objectives.

 What is frequency?